 The JRAHS welcomes submissions.
 All articles are subject to a double blind peer review process.
 Potential article submitters should note that the JRAHS is managed by a volunteer editorial board and is published twice a year.
 Given the volume of submissions, there can be significant waiting times before learning whether an article is suitable for publication.

 History, the magazine of the Royal Australian Historical Society, evolved from the Society’s newsletter, which began in March 1962 as a monthly supplement to the Journal and Proceedings.
 The current magazine format was introduced in October 1988.
+An online index of History articles from 1988 is accessible online.
 History is published four times a year and provides information on RAHS and members’ activities, forthcoming events, articles of general historical interest, current issues of concern to historians, and news from the Affiliated Societies’ network.

 Each issue of History is produced with a guest editor who has responsibility for sourcing articles from a range of potential contributors.
 The RAHS therefore does not accept unsolicited submissions for the magazine.